wp-plugins/responsive-lightbox/readme.txt

 2. screenshot-2.jpg

 == Changelog ==

+= 1.2.3 =
+* New: Serbo-Croatian translation, thanks to Borisa Djuraskovic

 = 1.2.2 =
 * New: Option to force PNG icons in case of display problems